Luis Royo: Biography

 In 2006, joined by Romulo Royo, Luis Royo traveled to Moscow to complete a commission to paint a fresco on a domed ceiling, reflecting classic themes of eroticism.
 The process and result of this work was published in another art book, Dome.

 Royo began to work on Dead Moon in 2009, a project with an oriental theme.
 This produced two art books, Dead Moon and Dead Moon: Epilogue that tell a love story.
 Royo also designed a tarot deck using the Dead Moon theme.
 The original paintings were exhibited at Salón del Manga de Barcelona, ExpoManga and retail store Fnac.

 In 2011, Luis and Romulo Royo started a multimedia project, Malefic Time, that included illustrated novels, a role playing game, figures based on illustrations, calendars and other spin-offs.

 Royo worked with George R. R. Martin in 2014 to produce illustrations for Martin's novelette, "The Ice Dragon".

+In 2018, he published the chest Projects with two books: Goddesses and Custom-Made, compiling his last works and projects.

+Among his latest exhibitions are "Art Generations" at the Palazzo Ducale in the walled city of Lucca, organized by the Lucca Comics & Games fair, the exhibition space with more prestige worldwide dedicated to fantasy, "The Dream of Fantasy" at the European Museum of Modern Art (MEAM) in Barcelona, and "Komorebi Eterno: Japan through Fantasy Art" at the Spanish-Japanese Cultural Center of Salamanca.

+As a culmination of his artistic career, the Uffizi Gallery (Florence, Italy) has requested his self-portrait to add it to its collection.

 Awards and exhibitions

 In 1994 Penthouse magazine reported on Royo's work and later in 1996, one of his images was used on the cover of the American and German editions, both with an interior report.
 In the same year he received the Spectrum silver award for best contemporary fantastic art.
 Reports on his work also appeared in other publications: La Stampa in Italy, Airbrush Action in the United States and Penthouse Comic in Germany.

 In 1998 Royo exhibited at the Norma Gallery in Barcelona and at the Viñetas desde o Atlántico comic festival in A Coruña.
 He received the Millennium Prize at the 7th Salone del Fumetto Cartoomics convention in Milan in 2000.
 He also exhibited his work in St. Petersburg in 2001 and received the El Peregrino fantasy award at CTPAHHNK.

 In 2006 Royo exhibited his work at the 24th Barcelona comic fair.
 He also received the Unicorn fantasy award at the 7th International Fantasy and Terror Film Week in Málaga.

 Royo won the Inkpot Award at San Diego Comic-Con in 2015.